Rare gladiator tombs found in ancient city in southern Türkiye

-Archaeologists discovered rare gladiator tombs at the ancient city of Anavarza in Türkiye’s southern Adana province.
+Archaeologists discovered gladiator tombs at the ancient city of Anavarza in Türkiye’s southern Adana province.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.